RedHatInsights/miniop/README.md

 Canary Keeper should recieve alerts from alertmanager that reflect SLI breaches for the managed service.
 If the canary receives any alerts then it will be deemed unfit and the canary will be canceled.
+This will be tracked with another label on the deploymentconfig that will have to be cleared to try again.

-If no such alerts are detected after the incubation period (15min default) then the managed deployment podspec will be patched with the new image and the canary terminated.
+If no alerts are detected after the incubation period (15min default) then the managed deployment podspec will be patched with the new image and the canary terminated.

 ## Pod Killing